-Anatomy of an egotistical suicidal crisis
+Anatomy of a suicidal crisis

 It was the prior year, in late 1997, while working on an assignment at Royal Bank of Canada in Toronto that I began to experience insomnia for the first time in my life.
 My psychological crisis had its genesis in a single, negative interaction with the senior client on my sub-team on the project.
 At our first meeting, Doug McFarland asked me if I had any prior experience working with commercial lending, credit risk management systems.
 The way he framed the question indicated he assumed I would respond affirmatively, but I had no such relevant experience.
 I balked at saying no, and simply pivoting to explain why I would still be a valuable asset to the team and the project as a whole.
 Instead, I responded, “Excuse me?” as if I didn’t hear his question.
 The man was less than five feet away from me, and he spoke quite clearly; I was instantly and irrevocably mortified.
 By the time he had finished rephrasing the question slightly, I was ready to give him my “no” which I did, but I failed miserably, in my view anyway, trying to pivot back to why he should still be pleased to have me on his team.